nasa/Common-Metadata-Repository/README.md

 #### Building and Running separate CMR Applications

-The following will build every application but will put each jar into the appropriate `target` directory for each application.
+The following will build every application but will put each JAR into the appropriate `target` directory for each application.
 The command shown in step 3 is an example.
 For the proper command to start up each application, see the `Applications` section below.
 Note: You only need to complete steps 1 and 2 once.